tarsal-co/react-code-challenge/README.md

 1. Code & application are visible online.  e.g. in [codesandbox](codesandbox.io) or [codepen](codepen.io), etc.
    1. You can use this template as a starting point: [React - CodeSandbox](https://codesandbox.io/s/react-new)
-1. Data is loaded dynamically, but only 1 time, from NOAA
+1. Data is loaded dynamically from NOAA
 1. Interactive Charts allowing the ability to filter by units and from/to date controls

 ## Delivery